dataLanced/dataLanced.Github.io/Healthcare_Project.md

 ---

-### Do patients who get a lot of procedures done stay longer in the hospital?
+### Do patients who get a lot of procedures/tests done stay longer in the hospital?

 Next we were asked to see if patients that have a lot of procedures done tend to have longer stay times in the hospital.
 First, we run a query that gives a sense of the data distribution for the `num_lab_procedures` column.